dnaber-de/wp-cli-site-url/README.md

 ## License

 Good news, this plugin is free for everyone!
-Since it's released under the [{{license}} License](LICENSE) you can use it free of charge on your personal or commercial website.
+Since it's released under the MIT License.
+You can use it free of charge on your personal or commercial website.

 ## Contributing